Aerolíneas Argentinas Flight 644

 Aerolíneas Argentinas Flight 644 was a scheduled flight operated by the Douglas DC-6, registration LV-ADW, on 19 July 1961 which was due to operate a domestic scheduled passenger service between Ministro Pistarini International Airport in Buenos Aires City and General Enrique Mosconi International Airport in Comodoro Rivadavia, but crashed 12 km west of Pardo, Buenos Aires Province, Argentina, half an hour after takeoff, owing to severe turbulence during climb out.
-This aircraft had been originally named 'Presidente Peron' but by 1956-57 had been renamed 'General San Martin'.
 Some reports stated the aircraft was struck by lightning.